Azure-Samples/azure-files-samples/point-to-site-vpn-azure-files/README.md

     ![Run ARM Template](./images/runarmtemplate.png)

 This template creates a VNet with a Gateway subnet associated to Azure Storage Service endpoint.
 It then creates a public IP which is used to create a VPN Gateway in the VNet.
-Finally it configures a Dynamic Routing gateway with Point-to-Site configuration with tunnel type SSTP including VPN client address pool, client root certificates and revoked certificates and then creates the Gateway.
+Finally it configures a Dynamic Routing gateway with Point-to-Site configuration including VPN client address pool, client root certificates and revoked certificates and then creates the Gateway.

 ## Step 3 - Download and install the VPN client